Skip to content

 By default, all services in Shopware 6 are marked as private.
 Read more about private and public services.

-Symfony offers two other file formats to define your services: YAML and PHP.
-In Shopware, it is also possible to use one of these.
+Symfony supports two other file formats to define your services: YAML and XML.
+However, starting with Symfony 7.4, XML service configuration has been deprecated, and it will no longer be supported in Symfony 8.0.
 Choose the one that suits you best.

 Next steps